A nonprofit organization whose goal is to create a seamless network of information and referral services.

 Indiana Secondary Transition Resource Center

-Founded by parents of children with Autism and other Developmental Disabilities in 1980, In-Pact, Inc. is committed to its mission of providing a range of services that allow full participation of all people with Developmental Disabilities in their local community.
+Committed to its mission of providing services that allow full participation of all people with Developmental Disabilities in their local community.

 Links to information related to school-based Medicaid services in Indiana.

 Opportunities for people with developmental disabilitiesto live meaningful lives.
 Offers early intervention therapies for babies and toddlers, summer camps and transition services for students, employment and life skills training for adults, and mentoring and respite for families.